 All the studies which you’ll read about next refer to ‘e-cigarette’ type of vapes.

 This is the camp that found notable negative health effects related to vaping.

 This is not the camp that thinks:

 If you want to quit smoking, of course, it would be healthiest to just quit cold turkey.

-But this has proven to be extremely difficult.
+But quitting smoking cold turkey has proven to be difficult for some.

-That being said, let’s dive right into the studies.
+That said, let’s dive right into the studies.

-In 2018 researchers looked at the presence of heavy metal compounds in vapor.
+In 2018 researchers looked at the presence of heavy metal compounds in e-cigarette vapor.

 They found that the coils in the e-cigarettes that they tested, leak toxic amounts of heavy metals when they get heated.